zeyadkhaled/openversion/README.md

 ## Running this
+- Before running, if you are using stackdriver exporter be sure to change the credentials volume mounting in the docker-compose file i.e `/Users/zeyad/gs.json:/etc/gs.json`

 - Move to dev folder ``cd /dev``
 - Run ``docker-compose up`` command.
-- After the containers are up, run ``cd ../internal/sqlfiles`` and then ``gomigrate --source=file://. --database=postgres://postgres:roottoor@localhost:5432/backend\?sslmode=disable up``
+- After the containers are up, run ``cd ../internal/sqlfiles`` and then ``migrate --source=file://. --database=postgres://postgres:roottoor@localhost:5432/backend\?sslmode=disable up``
-  - gomigrate is an sql migration tool that sets the postgres DB with the scheme and the tables.
+  - migrate is an sql migration tool that sets the postgres DB with the scheme and the tables.
+    - Check /internal/sqlfiles/README.md for details on downloading sql migration tool

 - If every thing is successful you will start seeing your stats showing in your deployed exporters.